 After the Olympics in Montreal in 1976, there was a big running boom in the city.
 I jumped on the bandwagon in 1980.
 Starting from very bad shape (I could barely run one block without stopping!), I ran my first marathon after six months of training.
 I was hooked for good!
 I soon added some bike riding, and then swimming (still a work in progress) and started duathlon and triathlon racing, which were rather new sports at that time.

 Take care and have fun while working out hard!

 VP IT / Communications: Louis-Simon Guay

-I’m a third-year mechanical engineering student at McGill and I joined the club in Fall 2016.
+I’m a fourth-year mechanical engineering student at McGill and I joined the club in Fall 2016.

 I started doing triathlon at 9 years old when a teacher at my elementary school decided to start a team and asked me to join.

 I had never heard of triathlon before, but with the help of great coaches, I wasn’t scared to jump in the water for my first race that summer.
 I haven’t stopped since, working my way through elite, junior series, national series and now retiring myself into longer distances.
 Triathlon is a big part of who I am and it taught me perseverance, patience and stress management.

 The MTC is for me a place to make friends while happily suffering, and I can assure you that these friendships last for a long time.

 If you have any questions, please reach out! never hesitate to come to see me, I am always happy to help!

 VP Social: Hannah Zhang